Mark Dayton: Early life, education, and career

-Early political career
+Early political career and U.S. Senate

 Dayton first became politically active in the 1960s.
 He protested the Vietnam War in April 1970 at one of Minnesota's major antiwar protests against Honeywell, where he was maced by police.
 Dayton's father served on the Honeywell board of directors and the two had a strained relationship after the incident.

 From 1975 to 1976 he was a legislative aide to Senator Walter Mondale, until Mondale's election as Vice President of the United States.
 From 1977 to 1978, Dayton served as an aide to Minnesota Governor Rudy Perpich.
 In 1978, Perpich appointed Dayton to head the Department of Economic Development and then the Department of Energy and Economic Development.

-In 1998, Dayton ran an unsuccessful campaign for governor, losing the Democratic nomination to Hubert Humphrey III.
-In 2000, he was elected to the U.S. Senate, defeating Republican incumbent Rod Grams.
-As senator, Dayton voted against the authorization for Iraq War, and was the first senator to introduce legislation creating a cabinet-level United States Department of Peace.
-In 2006, he chose not to seek reelection, citing his disillusionment with Washington, D.C. and fundraising.
+Dayton first ran for the U.S. Senate in 1982, challenging Republican incumbent David Durenberger.
+After losing the election to Durenberger, Dayton returned to the Perpich administration until his election as Minnesota State Auditor in 1990; he served in that position until 1995.

-Minnesota State Auditor
+In 1998, Dayton ran for governor, losing the DFL nomination to Hubert Humphrey III.
+He received 18% of the vote, finishing fourth in the DFL primary.
+Humphrey lost the general election to the Reform Party nominee, Jesse Ventura.

-Dayton was elected Minnesota State Auditor in 1990 and served until 1995.
+In 2000, Dayton was elected to the U.S. Senate, defeating Republican incumbent Rod Grams, 49% to 43%.